 CommonBond offers four types of loans, each of which offers various loan term options, as well as fixed or variable interest rates.
-No matter which you choose, each loan comes with a six-month grace period after graduation or termination of enrollment.
+No matter which you choose, each private student loan comes with a six-month grace period after graduation or termination of enrollment.
 This means you have six months before any payments are due.

 If you’re ready to take your education to the next level, CommonBond can help you get there.
 The MBA loan program has school restrictions (more on that soon), but non-MBA graduate loans do not.
 Attend any graduate school you want knowing you have a great interest rate.

 Currently, CommonBond’s rates for MBA loans may actually be lower than rates offered by the government.
 For a ten-year $150,000 loan, borrowers who go through CommonBond could save about $27,775, as opposed to taking out federal loans.
 Loan terms are 10 or 15 years and you must attend one of the eligible schools below:

 - Brigham Young University-Provo – Marriott

 - Dartmouth College – Tuck

 - Harvard University – HBS

 - Indiana University Bloomington – Kelley

 - Massachusetts Institute of Technology – Sloan

 - New York University – Stern